super-jaba/jwt-auth/README.md

 ***TODO***

 ## Setting up
+1. Set up your *npm* project using `npm init`
-1. Clone this repository to your project using `git clone` or any other convenient method.
+2. Clone this repository to your project using `git clone` or any other convenient method.
-2. Install required **npm** dependencies
+3. Install required **npm** dependencies
     - bcryptjs
     - cookie-parser
     - cors